jondrus/website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor of Information Systems
+role: Associate Professor of Information Systems // Chair of Digital Disruption

 # Organizations/Affiliations to show in About widget
 organizations: